openhab/org.openhab.binding.zwave/doc/ecobright/ecodim07_0_0.md

 ### Parameter 1: State after power restored

 Switch state after power failure
-State after power restored.
-The state the switch should return to once power is restored after power failure.
+<p&gtState after power restored.
+The state the switch should return to once power is restored after power failure.</p&gt
 The following option values may be configured -:

 | Value  | Description |